alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVolume-v1.md

 Output arguments: None.

 Errors raised by this method:
   * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
   if value is not acceptable due to internal state.
   * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
-  control is disabled.

-#### ChangeVolume (volume)

-Change the volume.
-If the controller tries to set a target value which is out of range, then an appropriate error should be returned.
-In case that the Volume is in range defined by MaxValue, but it is not on the grid in terms of StepValue, the controllee can set an appropriate value without returning an error, or it can refuse the target value and return an appropriate error.
-If StepValue = 0, it means there is no step value information available for the controllee device.
-In this case, the controllee will go to an appropriate value that can be accepted without returning an error.

-Input arguments:

-  * **volume** --- byte --- target volume value

-Output arguments: None.

-Errors raised by this method:

-  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
-  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
-  if value is not acceptable due to internal state.
-  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
-  control is disabled.

-##### EnableMute(mute)

-Enable/Disable volume mute of device.

-Input arguments:
-  * **mute** --- boolean --- Enable/Disable volume mute

-Errors raised by this method:

-  * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
-  operational mode id.
-  * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
-  if value is not acceptable due to internal state.
-  * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote